5 takeaways from Georgia Tech’s loss to No. 4 Notre Dame

-Georgia Tech played till the end of its 31-13 loss to No. 4 Notre Dame at Bobby Dodd Stadium on Saturday.
+Georgia Tech played till the end of its 31-13 loss Saturday to No. 4 Notre Dame at Bobby Dodd Stadium.
 Rather than take a knee, the Irish tried to punch it in from the Tech 1-yard line on the final play of the game, but linebackers Quez Jackson and David Curry and cornerback Tre Swilling brought down running back C’Bo Flemister shy of the goal line.

 It was an admirable finish and better overall performance for the Yellow Jackets, who nonetheless fell to 2-5 for the season.
 There was much else to be gleaned from the defeat.